pankaj021/citrix-statistics/README.md

 ## About the application
 It displays data in a stacked column chart and a data table.
+The same has been implemented with custom components using react, html and css.

-No external library have been used to develop the application.
+No external chart/data-table library have been used to develop the application.